 Yes, 25 hours of hiking, it was tough!

 You can read about the full challenge here but putting all the tough moments aside, I met some amazing people on that hike, whom I’m still friends with now.
 We had plenty of laughs, shared lots of food and sweets but more importantly showed wonderful kindness throughout the hike.

 Towards the end I was struggling big time, hiking in the dark is tough at any time but when you have been walking all day and your feet are in a world of pain, each step is painful.
 But the last few hours, even though everyone else was finding it tough, we all looked out for each other.
-The moment I wanted to sit and not go on I felt the motivation to continue.

 Now looking back, yes I remember the tough times but most of all I remember my hiking buddies and how awesome they were.